 - B. The Makeup Artists and Hairstylists Branch members shall meet and vote by secret ballot in the order of their preference for not more than ten motion pictures to be considered for the Makeup and Hairstyling award.
-The ten motion pictures receiving the highest number of votes shall advance to the next round of voting.
+The ten motion pictures receiving the highest number of votes shall advance to next round of voting.
 Recommendations will be made to the Makeup Artists and Hairstylists Branch Executive Committee for specific individual achievements from each picture to be considered for the award. - C. The Executive Committee will request that producers provide opportunities to view their motion pictures through advance screenings or screeners.
 This is especially encouraged in instances where a film will be released after the selection meeting to determine the ten pictures that will be considered for nomination.

-D. The producers, or directors, and responsible makeup artists and hairstylists of the motion pictures selected for Awards consideration shall be required to provide the committee with film or digital excerpts of selected scenes showing the achievements.
+If, and only if, the film is not available by two weeks prior to the selection meeting, excerpts may be submitted. - D. The producers, or directors, and responsible makeup artists and hairstylists of the motion pictures selected for Awards consideration shall be required to provide the committee with film or digital excerpts of selected scenes showing the achievements.
 If a motion picture is shortlisted, the Academy will provide a list of format requirements.
 For archival purposes, an archival key (aka DKDM) for the composition playlist must also be provided.
 Excerpts must be from the final release version of the motion picture and shall not exceed seven minutes in total running time.
 All elements of the excerpt should be presented exactly as they appeared in the final release version of the motion picture and should focus on the makeup and hairstyling achievements under consideration.
 Each excerpt must start and finish without an editorial or sound blend between excerpts.
 If the clip does not meet these requirements, it may not be shown.